 Your Gallery Page may be in an Index Page, and you may be viewing the Gallery in its Index form, which gives Gallery Pages a unique appearance.

 You can tell if you're viewing the Gallery in its index form if you clicked the thumbnail image that represents the gallery in the index and if /#/ appears in the browser address bar.

 To view the Gallery Page in its standard form, delete /#/ in your browser address bar.

 How can I change the gallery design?

-To create a different look, we recommend adding a new Regular Page (instead of a Gallery Page) and adding a Gallery Block to the page.
+To create a different look, we recommend adding a new Layout Page (instead of a Gallery Page) and adding a Gallery Block to the page.
 The Gallery Block offers more flexibility and design options you may like better, and its features are standard across templates.

 To learn more about these differences, visit Gallery Blocks vs. Gallery Pages.